|

 So it’s obviously time to put an ad in the paper reading - “Wanted: One Jiu Jutsu Gi in exchange for one well-used Karate Gi”!

+I think not.
+To not take heed of the lessons of the UFC is foolishness, but to go overboard in the other direction is even greater stupidity.
+What one needs to do, is to analyse the situation correctly and dispassionately.
 What has really happened?
 A grappling-oriented system (Brazilian Jiu Jutsu and more recently wrestling) has beaten stand-up fighters.
 As has been argued quite correctly by others, everything favoured the grappler.
 Eye-gouging, groin-strikes, biting, etc. was forbidden (no-holds-barred??), the ring was padded and the grapplers had the element of surprise, i.e. they knew not only their own stuff but also what the opponent would be doing whereas the striking artists often had no idea of what to expect.
 Fair enough, lack of preparation is no excuse!
 We’re just running through a few facts here, so bear with me please.
+The Gracies have been training for, and fighting challenge matches over the last forty or fifty years.
+Most of them started training at pre-school age.

 All of which doesn’t change the fact that the Karate and TaeKwonDo stylists got their butt kicked (or their windpipe compressed or whatever).
 This is not the issue (unless you are looking to earn a living as a NHB - fighter).
 Even all the excuses given are not really the issue.

+The real question and the only relevant one is: “Why are you practising Karate?”
+Why is the ten year old schoolgirl or the twenty year old college student in your class?
 Let’s look at the possible reasons.
 Could it be for self-defence?
 Let’s assume so.
 What would be some really scary self-defence situations that are highly likely to happen in the real world.
 An opponent with a knife perhaps or maybe multiple opponents.
 Would grappling be an appropriate response for either?
 Only if you’re suicidal would you roll around with a knife wielding opponent or with an opponent when his buddies are using your head for football - kicking practise.
 What about Rorion Gracie’s argument that you cannot fight multiple opponent’s anyway since you should just visualize training to fight two or three copies of yourself?
 A silly argument, since the whole reason for training is that, should you eventually face two or three attackers simultaneously, they would not be copies yourself, in terms of competence you would be far superior.
 In about fifty fights in nearly four years of night-club work as a eighteen to twenty-one year old karate brown belt, I only went to the floor three times.
 So much, on a personal level, for the 95 percent - of - all - fights - go - to - the - ground - rule!
 Also, three or four of these fights involved surviving (without running away, as that was the job) a multiple-attacker situation.
+This is by no means unusual, I have several friends who achieved the same results with similar qualifications.

 Fair enough, if you are not used to grappling, you will have problems if the fight goes to the ground.
 So everyone runs to buy the latest grappling videos featuring hundreds of highly complex techniques.
 The main reason stand-up fighters fail on the ground against even third-rate grappler’s is that movement on the ground is utterly different from movement standing up.
 Standing movement focusses on the use of the leg muscles, movement on the ground uses the muscles of the abdomen, lower back and hips.
 The primary focus should thus not be learning chokes and armlocks, but rather moving to create space and using this space to escape back/up to a standing position.
+Our task as complete martial artists should not be to be good at everything (that is next to impossible, unless you’re a full-time martial arts student or have a rich father) but rather to be good or at least competent at defending ourselves AGAINST everything.
+So yes, as a brown or black belt you should roll around on the mats, but more with the idea in mind that you are learning anti-grappling rather than grappling as such.
+This of course implies that you either train with some grappler’s or that you learn some basic grappling skills so as to be convincing attackers (More on correct ant-grappling practice in a future article).

 The hierarchy of self-defence needs, however, means that defence against a mugger with a knife or against multiple attackers take precedence and for this stand-up skills are required.
 In so far as your Karate system has realistic training in this regard (?!?)
 One could thus say that Karate addresses the self-defence needs of the average student better than a grappling-oriented system, one needs to address the issue of what to do if the fight does go to the ground.